-Conjure the traditional image of Christmas by recreating a winter wonderland theme with snowmen made of Styrofoam and decorations inspired by candy canes.
+Conjure the traditional image of Christmas by recreating a winter wonderland theme with snowmen or polar bears made of Styrofoam and decorations inspired by candy canes.
 You can also fill your home with mistletoes, pinecones, and Christmas lights for authenticity.

 Deck Your Halls

 Decorate your hallways and doorways to announce the arrival of Christmas in July.
 Suspend oversized Christmas balls from your doorway’s light fixtures.
-Add artificial wreathes with silver or red ornaments.
-For fresh ambience with a dramatic look, light scented citrus candles around your home.
+Add artificial wreaths with silver or red ornaments.
+For fresh ambiance with a dramatic look, light up scented citrus candles around your home.
 Just make sure to not place it near things that are easily flammable.

 If you’re having a party, include the right props and costumes.
 Add Santa hats, stockings, and candy canes to your centerpieces that your guests can play with.

 A Christmas in July feast isn’t complete without the usual holiday fare.
 Prepare a traditional Christmas meal of glazed ham, mince pies, and eggnog.
 Follow up by serving your guests with huge bowls of ice cream—a way to remind them of the snow they’re missing.
 If you want something still somewhat rooted in the summer, serve shaved-ice slushies using fresh summer berries and fruit syrup.
 It’s a great way to bring the two seasons together!

 What is a Christmas celebration without a tree?
 For an ultimate Christmas celebration, bring out your artificial Christmas tree and decorate it with your favorite ornaments and lights.